 The children will be invited and taken on visits and trips which enrich their learning experiences.
-These may include visits to local historical places of interest, the annual pantomime at Hexagon Theatre, the local library, Thatcham Nature Discovery Centre, Cotswolds Wildlife Park, Lepe Country Park, Winchester Science Centre, Fishbourne Roman Palace, London Science Museum, West Wittering Coast, Imperial War Museum, a Year 4 Two-Day Residential to Longridge Activity Centre and a Year 6 week-long Residential to Skern Lodge in Devon.
-The school will also invite visitors and 'experiences' into the school such as mobile farms and Living Eggs.
+These may include visits to local historical places of interest, the annual pantomime at Hexagon Theatre, the local library, Bucklebury Farm, The Earth Trust, Warwick Castle, Lepe Country Park, Winchester Science Centre, Fishbourne Roman Palace, Imperial War Museum, Marwell Zoo, a Year 4 two-day outdoor education experience at Longridge Activity Centre and a Year 6 five-day Residential to Skern Lodge in Devon.
+The school also invites visitors and 'experiences' into the school such as mobile farms, Professor Bubbleworks and Living Eggs.